 - Frank Buffum

 - Larry Kunz

 - Tamsin Douglas

 Special thanks to our early readers, Larry Kunz and Marcia Riefer Johnston, who caught some really embarrassing typos, sloppy arguments, and generally lazy writing.
 The remaining howlers are of course the authors’ responsibility.

 Gretyl Kinsey created most of the graphics.
 Simon Bate designed the DITA Open Toolkit PDF plugin for this book.
-Ryan Fulcher and Holly Mabry developed the companion contentstrategy101.com site.
+Kaitlyn Heath and Alan Pringle developed the companion contentstrategy101.com site.
+Ryan Fulcher and Holly Mabry developed the first version of the site.